Edguy: Demos, AFM years (1992–2003)

-Edguy was founded in 1992 by 14-year-old students Tobias Sammet, Jens Ludwig, Dominik Storch, and Dirk Sauer.
+Edguy was founded in 1992 by 14-year-old students Tobias Sammet, Jens Ludwig, Dominik Storch and Dirk Sauer.
 The name "Edguy" was an affectionate epithet for their math teacher at the time.
 In 1994, the band released two demos, Evil Minded and Children of Steel.
 These tapes were sent to many record labels, all of whom rejected the band, believing they would be unsuccessful in the music business.

 Undeterred, they self-released their "unofficial" debut album, Savage Poetry, in 1995.
-Shortly thereafter, they signed with AFM Records, which offered to re-release Savage Poetry with more widespread distribution.
-The band, however, rejected this proposal in favor of recording a new album, Kingdom of Madness, which was released in 1997, although drummer Dominik Storch departed shortly after.
-In 1998, they released their second album, Vain Glory Opera, with friend Frank Lindenthal filling in on drums.
-This album helped expose Edguy to a broader audience, partly due to guest appearances from Timo Tolkki (Stratovarius) and Hansi Kürsch (Blind Guardian).
-The band was later joined by new drummer Felix Bohnke and bassist Tobias 'Eggi' Exxel, allowing Tobias Sammet to focus solely on vocals (he had previously played bass while also handling vocal duties).
+They signed with AFM Records shortly after, who offered to re-release Savage Poetry with more widespread distribution.
+The band rejected this proposal in favour of recording a new album, Kingdom of Madness, which was released in 1997, but drummer Dominik Storch left the band shortly after.
+1998 saw the release of their second album, Vain Glory Opera, with friend Frank Lindenthal filling in on drums.
+This album helped expose Edguy to a wider audience, thanks in part to guest appearances from Timo Tolkki (Stratovarius) and Hansi Kürsch (Blind Guardian).
+The band was joined by new drummer Felix Bohnke and bassist Tobias 'Eggi' Exxel later that year, allowing Tobias Sammet to solely focus on vocals (he had previously played bass as well handling vocal duties).

 In 1999, Theater of Salvation was released.
-That same year, frontman Tobias Sammet conceived the idea for the Avantasia project, a metal opera featuring well-known vocalists and musicians from the rock and metal scene.
-While Tobias focused on Avantasia, the band took the opportunity to re-record Savage Poetry to make it widely available to newer fans, as the original had become a much sought-after rarity.
+That same year frontman Tobias Sammet conceived the idea for the Avantasia project, a metal opera featuring well known vocalists and musicians from the rock and metal scene.
+While Tobias focused on Avantasia, the band took the opportunity to re-record Savage Poetry, to make it widely available to newer fans, as the original had become a much sought after rarity.

-Following the re-recording of Savage Poetry, the band's fifth album, Mandrake, was released in 2001.
-The album was accompanied by their first promo video for the track "All the Clowns" and the Painting on the Wall single.
+Following The Savage Poetry re-recording was the band's fifth album, Mandrake, in 2001.
+The album was accompanied by their first promo video, for the track "All the Clowns", as well as the Painting on the Wall single.
 The Mandrake album also led to the band's first headlining tour.
-Three shows were recorded in Europe and served as the basis for Edguy's first live album, Burning Down the Opera – Live.
+Three shows were recorded in Europe and were the basis for Edguy's first live album, Burning Down the Opera – Live.

-By this point, the band's contract with AFM had expired, leading them to sign with Nuclear Blast in late 2003.
+The band's contract with AFM had expired by this point, which led to them signing with Nuclear Blast in late 2003.